YeThwayAung/YeThwayAung/README.md

 - 👋 Hi, I’m @YeThwayAung
 - 👀 I’m interested in programming and tech stuffs
-- 🌱 I’m currently learning frontend basics
+- 🌱 I’m currently learning C++, python, and mySQL
 - 💞️ I’m looking to collaborate on anything
 - 📫 you can contact via email(yethway1001@gmail.com) or discord(toastedbread9464)